Police arrest Memphis man in livestreamed shootings; 4 dead

 In February 2020, Kelly, then 17, was charged as an adult with attempted first-degree murder, aggravated assault, using a firearm to commit a dangerous felony and reckless endangerment with a deadly weapon, court records show.

 Records show he pleaded guilty to aggravated assault and was sentenced in April 2021 to three years.
-Kelly was released from prison in March, 11 months after he was sentenced, the mayor said.
-Given the time he spent awaiting a resolution of his charges, he likely got credit for time served and spent more than two years behind bars.
+Kelly was released from prison in March, 11 months after he was sentenced, Memphis Mayor Jim Strickland said.

+“This is no way for us to live and it is not acceptable,” the mayor said.
+“If Mr. Kelly served his full three-year sentence, he would still be in prison today and four of our fellow citizens would still be alive.”

 “From now on, three years for aggravated assault means three years,” the mayor said.
 “We need the courts and additional state laws to stop this revolving door and I need the public to make their voices heard by those decision makers.”

-Standing beside him was Shelby County District Attorney Steve Mulroy, a fellow Democrat who was elected in August after arguing that the sentencing law drives up Tennessee’s prison budget without reducing crime or helping incarcerated people rehabilitate.
-Mulroy had no role in Kelly’s prior prosecution and sentence.
+Shelby County District Attorney Steve Mulroy, a fellow Democrat, was elected in August after voicing his opposition to the truth in sentencing law, arguing it does not reduce crime nor help incarcerated people rehabilitate, and drives up Tennessee’s prison budget.

-Republican Gov. Bill Lee, who favors criminal justice reform, allowed the measure to become law without his signature.

-“I don’t want to get into a protracted policy debate tonight,” Mulroy said.
-“I think tonight is a night for grieving and coming together and expressing concern about this horrific week that we’ve had.
-I can say in general what I’ve been saying all along — that repeat violent offenders require a tough response.”
+“People are frightened, people are angry.
+In times like this, it’s sometimes hard for people to know what to do,” Mulroy said at the news conference.
+“I can tell one thing I’m going to do.
+I’m going to pray.
+I’m going to pray for the victims and their families.
+I’m going to pray for the victims and their families.
+I’m also going to say a prayer of thanks for law enforcement who acted superbly.”

+He added that repeat violent offenders “need a strong response,” and “that’s precisely what they’ll get from this DA’s office.”